 Here’s just some of the information you’ll be able to find in someone’s report:

 This is just a small glimpse of what you might find, but you’ll have to view a report yourself to get the whole idea.
-We didn’t even touch base on the financial history, judgement records, and property history.
+We didn’t even touch base on the public history, judgement records, and property history.

 If you’re interested in conducting your first ever Delaware county records search, type the first and last name into the search boxes provided below.
 It’s okay to enter your own name if you want to get acquainted with it first.
 In fact, this is a good practice to get into -- allowing you keep track of what people can read about you.